Lesson 1 of5

 WHO WROTE IT?

-Jewish tradition identifies Ezra as the author of 1 and 2 Chronicles, Ezra, and Nehemiah.
-Today, many scholars believe Ezra and Nehemiah come from a different hand than Chronicles and that various older traditions have been gathered together and edited by a postexilic editor, though these may include an autobiographical section written by Nehemiah, the so-called Nehemiah memoir (Nehemiah 1:1–7:73a; parts of 12:27-43; and 13:4-31).
+Jewish tradition identifies Ezra as the author of the Books of Ezra, Nehemiah, 1 and 2 Chronicles.
+However, some scholars believe Ezra and Nehemiah come from a different hand than Chronicles and that various older traditions have been gathered and edited by a postexilic editor, with an autobiographical section believed to be written by Nehemiah, the so-called Nehemiah memoir (Nehemiah 1:1—7:73a; parts of Nehemiah 12:27-43; and Nehemiah 13:4-31).

 WHEN WAS IT WRITTEN?

-The books of Ezra and Nehemiah, separate works in English Bibles, appear as a single book in the earliest manuscripts, suggesting that they are best read and interpreted as a literary whole.
-The work was written in Judah, probably in Jerusalem, sometime during the Persian period (586-332 B.C.E.), after the return from Babylon.
-Uncertain dates for Ezra and differing understandings of the compositional history of this material make precise dating impossible, though recent scholarship seems to favor a date somewhere in the first quarter of the fourth century B.C.E.
+The books of Ezra and Nehemiah, separate works in English Bibles, appear as a single book in the earliest manuscripts, suggesting that they are best read and interpreted as a literary unit.
+Uncertain dates for Ezra and differing understandings of the compositional history of this material make precise dating impossible, though recent scholarship favors a date somewhere in the first quarter of the fourth century BCE.

 WHAT’S IT ABOUT?